tripflex/node-homie2-config/README.md

 var homie2 = new Homie2Config();
 ```

-If you want to set the url you can do it this way:
+If you want to set the url/ip you can do it this way:

 `var homie2 = new Homie2Config({url: 'homie.local'});`